Ahoy and Welcome!

 What the heck is Interstellar Orchard about you ask?
 A few things really.

-Instead of following the masses and suffering through the daily 9 to 5 grind of work until retirement, I said screw the status-quo and started working on my dreams of perpetual travel, exploration, and adventure.
+Instead of following the masses and suffering through the daily 9 to 5 grind of work until retirement, I said screw the status-quo and started working on my dreams of perpetual exploration, growth, and adventure.

 I am not rich.
 I've made less than $30,000 a year my whole adult life, and since hitting the road I've thrived on about $16,000 a year.
 I am not a genius.
 I was a truly average student in high school and college, no honors courses or distinctions of merit here.
 What I am though is determined to make my life the best it can be, no holds barred.
 And if I can do it, so can you.
 And no, it need not involve deprivation or unnecessary risk.
 Which brings me to the next point: